Hi everyone,

 Dragon1 as Open EA Method has a Project Management section which contains a checklist, for instance, the SMART IT Project checklist holding basic to-do's for a steering group committee to keep projects on the road.

 Too many IT projects fail to deliver the expected results.
-And so for many IT Projects, it would be a solution for better project governance if the steering committee would perform the following Dragon1 SMART IT Project checklist on a monthly basis.
+For many IT projects, it would be a solution for better project governance if the steering committee performed the following Dragon1 SMART IT Project checklist every month.

 SMART IT Projects Checklist

-- Is the module, system, solution or structure that this project will design or realize clear to everyone in and around the project?
-What is the name and definition of it and where is a document with a brief description and visualization of the module, system, solution or structure?
+- Is the module, system, solution, or structure that this project will design or realize clear to everyone in and around the project?
+What is its name and definition, and where is a document with a brief description and visualization of the module, system, solution, or structure?

 - Is a business owner of this project known?
 What are his name and function?